Emerson High School (Union City, New Jersey)

-Emerson High School was a public high school located in Union City, in Hudson County, New Jersey, United States, serving students in ninth through twelfth grades as part of the Union City Board of Education.
+Emerson High School was a public high school located in Union City, in Hudson County, in the U.S. state of New Jersey, serving students in ninth through twelfth grades as part of the Union City Board of Education.
 The school was originally one of two high schools in Union City, along with Union Hill High School, that served the city's students.
 With the merger of both schools into the new Union City High School in 2008 and the opening of that school's new campus in 2009, both of the former high schools were converted to serve sixth, seventh, and eighth graders.
 The former Emerson High School is now Emerson Middle School.

 History

 Emerson High School was originally the sole high school to serve the municipality of West Hoboken, New Jersey.
 In 1925, West Hoboken merged with its neighbor to the north, Union Hill, New Jersey, which had been served by Union Hill High School, to form the city of Union City, New Jersey.
 As the city was now served by two high schools, students who lived north of the Route 495 overpass (which previously divided the two towns) would attend Union Hill, while those who lived south of it would attend Emerson, though that boundary was shifted in later years to keep the school enrollments roughly equal.

 By 2007, both Union Hill and Emerson, which are separated by one mile, had close to 1,500 students and offered the same schedule, courses and after-school sports, and their test scores and student demographics were comparable.
-Unlike Emerson, Union Hill did not have an R.O.T.C. program, though Union Hill had a stronger arts program than Emerson, and both schools had different career education programs that allowed students to pursue interests like child care, hospitality and fashion (the city was once known for its embroidery factories).
+Unlike Emerson, Union Hill did not have a Reserve Officers' Training Corps program, though Union Hill had a stronger arts program than Emerson, and both schools had different career education programs that allowed students to pursue interests like child care, hospitality and fashion (the city was once known for its embroidery factories).
 Superintendent of Schools Stanley M. Sanger stated in 2007 that he received 25 to 40 requests a year from students who want to switch to the rival high school due to a particular academic interest or a family connection.
 Most such requests were granted.

 The school was the 288th-ranked public high school in New Jersey out of 316 schools statewide, in New Jersey Monthly magazine's September 2008 cover story on the state's Top Public High Schools.
 The school was ranked 265th in the magazine's September 2006 issue, which surveyed 316 schools across the state.